My 20 years of Lisbon in 20 fond memories

-When I moved here I had high expectations, fueled by my own romanticization of life rather than by facts or an actual life plan.
+When I moved here, I had high expectations, fueled by my own romanticization of life rather than by facts or an actual life plan.
 I wanted the busy journalist career, the urban apartment life, the daily stress of clockwork.
-I was 19 and I had no idea what the hell I wanted (as most of 19 year-olds, I was a kid and a know-it-all).
+I was 19, and I had no idea what the hell I wanted (as most 19 year-olds, I was a kid and a know-it-all).

 The job crisis for College graduates has been real since 2004, way before the economic crisis hit the country.
-You had to be very good before you even knew how to be very good (off topic here, but most companies in Portugal still recruit people by skills and experience, not by culture that might fit the company, and that’s where most of the problems begin), and god forbid you wanted to do a job different from whatever your College diploma said (regardless if that same diploma actually gave you the skills to do so).
+You had to be very good before you even knew how to be very good.
+God forbid you wanted to do a job different from whatever your College diploma said (regardless if that same diploma actually gave you the skills to do so).

 From 2004 (when I began looking for work) to 2013 (when I decided to quit my corporate job), I wanted nothing to do with Lisbon.
 I was hurt.
-I could no longer afford life in the city (yes, it’s old news.
-There’s more to it than the invasion of Airbnb’s, but I digress) and I moved away.
+I could no longer afford to live in the city (yes, it’s old news.
+There’s more to it than the invasion of Airbnb, but I digress), and I moved away.
 My daily connection to Lisbon was a blurred commute, a quick nap on the 30-minute suburban train ride on the way to work.

 Slowly, my focus has shifted when I write about Lisbon.
 I now think of the city first before exploring and sharing every little corner.
-I mentioned this on Instagram a few days ago, I stopped geo-tagging the exact location of where I take some of the photos (unless I’m on assignment covering an event or a destination).
-It’s a way of protecting the city and it’s a way of pushing you to explore more.
+I stopped geotagging the exact location of where I take some of the photos (unless I’m on assignment covering an event or a destination).
+It’s a way of protecting the city, and it’s a way of pushing you to explore more.
 You’ll feel the city differently, trust me.

-If you’re visiting Lisbon and come across anti-tourism messages, know that the majority of people aren’t against tourism.
-They understand the importance of the tourism industry to the local economy when (and I repeat, WHEN) tourists actually contribute to the local economy, which hasn’t always been the case.
-Locals disagree with the attempts of stripping Lisbon of her own personality to accommodate what makes visitors feel comfortable.
+If you’re visiting Lisbon and come across anti-tourism messages, know that most people aren’t against tourism.
+They understand the tourism industry’s importance to the local economy when (and I repeat, WHEN) tourists actually contribute to the local economy, which hasn’t always been the case.
+Locals disagree with stripping Lisbon of her own personality to accommodate what makes visitors feel comfortable.

-After a few chance encounters with museum workers my perception of the city changed and I felt the responsibility to be an agent of change towards sustainable cultural tourism.
-It might sound like a very restrictive way of visiting a country but it really isn’t.
+After a few chance encounters with museum workers, my perception of the city changed, and I felt responsible for being an agent of change towards sustainable cultural tourism.
+It might sound like a very restrictive way of visiting a country, but it really isn’t.

-We can’t continue to barge into a city, trampling over local life, just because we’re on a vacation and our time is limited.
+We can’t continue to barge into a city, stepping over local life, just because we’re on vacation and our time is limited.
 And that’s what’s been happening in Lisbon.
 I see it every day.